kent-rasmussen/azt/USAGE.md

 - [**Miscellaneous**](#miscellaneous)

 ## Check Out the [Ordered Task List](TASKS.md)
+[These tasks](TASKS.md) should simplify a lot of the organization of your project.

 ## Practical Prerequisites
 ### [LIFT](https://code.google.com/archive/p/lift-standard/) Database to Check
 [A→Z+T](https://github.com/kent-rasmussen/azt) requires a [LIFT](https://code.google.com/archive/p/lift-standard/) database to check.
 Fortunately these are not difficult to generate; [LIFT](https://code.google.com/archive/p/lift-standard/) is an open XML specification for storing lexical data.
 [LIFT](https://code.google.com/archive/p/lift-standard/) databases can be created by a number of routes: